karenpayneoregon/moving-to-net5-version1/NuGetPackagesFromTextToMarkdown/readme.md

 Something more or less to figure out some points to teach in a class, nothing to do with the result of the repository.

-Ye or enters here abandon all hope.
+`Ye` who enters here abandon all hope.

 ## Version 1